If There Is No Moon What Will Happen

 Conclusion: Appreciating Our Lunar Companion

 While the scenario of a missing moon is highly unlikely, exploring its potential consequences allows us to appreciate the vital role that our lunar companion plays in maintaining a habitable planet.
-It underscores the interconnectedness of Earth's systems and the importance of environmental stewardship.
+Which means it underscores the interconnectedness of Earth's systems and the importance of environmental stewardship.
 Reflecting on the potential consequences of a moonless Earth serves as a powerful reminder of the delicate balance that sustains life on our planet.